 Informative and entertaining exhibits, videos and artifacts tell the stories of the Roaring Twenties, which saw the rise of flappers, jazz and the Mob.
-The speakeasy exhibit is built around a well-stocked bar and a stage for evening entertainment, creating a lively environment inspired by that bygone age.
+The speakeasy exhibit is built around a well-stocked bar with a hand-crafted cocktail menu, and weekly live music, creating a lively environment inspired by that bygone age.

 Authentic, Prohibition-era craft cocktails and shareable bites

 Brunch Cocktails | Available Monday-Friday 11 a.m. to noon

 Irish Coffee | Mimosa | Bloody Mary | Bellini | Screwdriver | $12

 Enjoy a collection of brunch-inspired cocktails starting at 11 a.m.
 Monday through Friday in The Underground.
 Libations include mimosas, bellinis, screw drivers, Irish coffee and the morning’s favorite Bloody Mary.